nstojiljkovic/vagrant-lifecycle/README.md

 Vagrant Lifecycle is a Vagrant plugin that allows execution of custom provisioning events for the Chef provisioners.

+The primarily goal of this plugin is to ease the development and testing of Chef recipes intended for use on services like AWS OpsWorks.

 ## Installation

 1. Install the latest version of [Vagrant](https://www.vagrantup.com/downloads.html)